jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

 installation and troubleshooting
 -----------------------------------------------------------
 Detailed installation instructions for all operating systems are located in `docs/installation-instructions/*.md`.
 Especially set the CfdOF-Plugin Output Directory to `.`.

     doc/installation-instructions/freecad-cfdof.md
     doc/installation-instructions/openfoam.md
     doc/installation-instructions/additional-tools.md

-The most important linux commands are shown in this [linux guide](https://cfd.direct/openfoam/linux-guide/)
+The most important linux commands are shown in this [linux-guide].
+These are essential and you should try at least 60% and understand the meaning from all.

 start meshing and openfoam-solver